kossakovsky/n8n-installer/cloudflare-instructions.md

 Cloudflare Tunnel **bypasses Caddy** and connects directly to your services.
 This means:
 - You get Cloudflare's security features (DDoS protection, Web Application Firewall, etc.)
-- You lose Caddy's authentication features (basic auth for Prometheus, Grafana, etc.)
+- You lose Caddy's authentication features (basic auth for Prometheus, ComfyUI, SearXNG, etc.)
 - Each service needs its own public hostname configuration in Cloudflare

 ### Benefits